Introductory course on $\ell$-adic sheaves and their ramification theory on curves: Ramification groups and the theorem of Hasse-Arf

 \section{Ramification groups and the theorem of Hasse-Arf}

 In this rather lengthy section we summarize the ramification theory of finite separable extensions of a complete discretely valued field.
 Our main references are \cite{Serre/LocalFields} and \cite{Neukirch/1999}.
-If $L/K$ is such an extension, assume that the associated extension of residue fields is also separable.
-In this case we will construct two descending filtrations on the Galois group $G:=\Gal(L/K)$: the \emph{lower numbering filtration} $\{G_u\}_{u\in \Z_{\geq -1}}$ and the \emph{upper numbering} $\{G^v\}_{v\in \R_{\geq -1}}$.
+If $L/K$ is such an extension, assume that the associated extension of residue fields is also separable (which is automatic if the residue field of $K$ is perfect).
+In this case, if $L/K$ is Galois, we will construct two descending filtrations on the Galois group $G:=\Gal(L/K)$: the \emph{lower numbering filtration} $\{G_u\}_{u\in \Z_{\geq -1}}$ and the \emph{upper numbering} $\{G^v\}_{v\in \R_{\geq -1}}$.
 The subgroups appearing in both filtrations are the same, but the lower numbering is adapted to taking subgroups, while the upper numbering is adapted to taking quotients of $G$, i.e.~if $H\lhd G$ is a normal subgroup, then $H_u=G_u\cap H$, and $(G/H)^v=G^v/(H\cap G^v)$.

 The numbers $\lambda\in \R_{\geq -1}$, for which $G^{\lambda}\neq G^{\lambda+\epsilon}$ for all $\epsilon>0$, are called \emph{jumps} or \emph{breaks} of the filtration.
 The theorem of Hasse-Arf (Theorem \ref{thm:HasseArf}) states that the jumps are integers if $G$ is abelian.
 This theorem is a crucial ingredient for the ramification theory of $\ell$-adic representations developed in the following sections.